MUSGEN 2004 - Musics of the World II

-Course Code MUSGEN 2004 Course Musics of the World II Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible GENMUS 1003, MUSST 1000B, MUSGEN 3010 Assumed Knowledge No ability to play an instrument or read music is required for this course Course Description This course provides an introduction to the music and performance of selected world cultures.
-The course presents music as a form of cultural expression and aims to develop an appreciation for both the culturally distinct and humanly universal aspects of music making.
-The cultural contexts considered include both small isolated communities and subsections of large urban societies.
-The music genres and performance contexts covered range from traditional forms of music-making (such as those associated with religious or court ceremonies) to contemporary forms of 'world music'; from performance traditions which are regarded as ancient and inviolate, to those which are self-consciously hybrid in nature.
-Alongside a focus on music as culture, the course also considers the stylistic and sounding elements of music.
-In this context there is an emphasis on aural recognition of assigned listening items, understanding of the physical nature of musical instruments, and use of a basic list of musical terms.
+Course Code MUSGEN 2004 Course Musics of the World II Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible GENMUS 1003, MUSGEN 1004, MUSGEN 3010, MUSST 1000B Assumed Knowledge Ability to play an instrument or read music is not required for this course Course Description An introduction to the music and performance of selected world cultures.
+Music is presented as a form of cultural expression which can be understood in both social and music-stylistic contexts.
+Students will gain an appreciation of culturally distinct elements of music as well as its more universal qualities.
+The music and cultural examples we explore draw from select regions of the world (including Australia, Africa, East Asia, Southwest Asia, North America and the Carribean) and range from ancient ceremonial practices, to traditional court- and folk traditions, to contemporary forms of 'world music' and pop.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1. Understand and appreciate a wide range of cultural and stylistic diversity as evidenced in different traditional and contemporary music-cultural settings

 2. Demonstrate aural familiarity with music of a select number of music cultures